TeraSurror/machadolab-programming-challenge/README.md

 - Please refer to the CHALLENGE.md file for the details of the task.
 - The application consists of 3 parts:
     - An SPA client built in React.js using the Next.js framework.
-    - An application server written in Spring Boot.
+    - A REST API written in Spring Boot.
     - A database - PostgreSQL.

 ### Instructions to run the project.